tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 <img src="/wp-content/uploads/users/grrlgeek/compression%207.JPG?mtime=1355884192" alt="" width="407" height="44" />

 The data size has remained the same, but the unused size has increased.
-But, what this doesn&#8217;t tell me is how much space is SQL Server using for each field in each row?
+But, what this doesn't tell me is how much space is SQL Server using for each field in each row?
 What effect has row compression had on the rows?
-Let&#8217;s view the page again.
+Let's view the page again.

 I will run DBCC IND again to get the page number.
 Then, I run DBCC PAGE to view the results.